Rural Injuries

 - Geographical isolation

-- High-risk farming activities
+- High-risk farming activities and industries

 - Gravel roads and two-lane roads with no shoulders